Archips/printf/README.md

 # Ft_printf

-The "ft_printf" project is a custom implementation of `printf()` function in C to handle various conversion specifiers and variable arguments.
+The "ft_printf" function is a custom implementation of `printf()` function in C to handle various conversion specifiers and variable arguments.
 The objective is to replicate the functionality of the standard `printf()`.
 ## Project Highlight

 - Custom implementation of `printf()` in C.